EU Citizens’ Rights After Brexit

 In the UK, there have been significant changes to the rights of EU citizens after Brexit.

-For employers and individuals alike, it is important to understand what these changes are and how they impact immigration options.
+For employers and individuals alike, it is important to understand what these changes are and how they impact UK immigration options.

 What are the changes to EU nationals’ rights after Brexit?